zenzay/arduino-projects/blink-led-esp32/readme.md

 The sketch also speed things up a bit by bypassing digitalWrite().

-Note: This sketch was developed as a stepping-stone to getting my power-meter-pulse-led sketch more accurate.
+Note: This sketch was developed as a stepping-stone to getting my power-meter-pulse-led project more accurate.